Last Updated on June 1, 2021

 Blackstone Hotsprings is just one of 11 purpose built bath houses within the town of Truth or Consequences, New Mexico.
 Each bath house in town offers guests their own individual bathing/soaking experience.
 Blackstone Hotsprings provides a serene setting to soak your cares away with just a few added luxuries to complete the visit.
 Yes I know “luxuries” is code for, “so it’s on the pricier end”; true indeed (for those of us with tight purse strings), but when you flop out of there like a boneless chicken you’ll thank me!

 This historical bathhouse, originally dating to the 1930’s, was given a new lease on life in 2005 when Rob and Ralph became the new owners.
 They have invested more than money into the property.
 Their vision has included creating a unique retreat, with each themed room paying homage to specific television shows of yesteryear.
 Kitsch as this may sound, it is all done in an elegant and stylish way, with attention to detail right down to the minutiae.
-It continues to this day with two new suites currently under construction.
-The “Wonder Woman” and “Star Trek” suites are scheduled to open by early April 2018.

 The Studio is the only room at Blackstone Hotsprings that can accommodate those travelling with a dog.
 If you are travelling with your furry friend please read their official pet policy before making any assumptions and reservations.
+If you are travelling with your dog you CANNOT book the studio online.
+Instead email [email protected] or call 575 894 0894.

 A Variety Show